UEABIO/data-sci-v1/docs/09-writing-functions.md

 There are two broad ways we can DRY out our code:

-1) Use Functions - functions contain code instructions, and we can re-use them for similar processes simply by changing the arguments.
+1) Use **Functions** - functions contain code instructions, and we can re-use them for similar processes simply by changing the arguments.
 In R you can use pre-built functions and start building your own!

-2) Use Iteration - Apply functions to loop/repeat over different groups or lists.
+2) Use **Iteration** - Apply functions to loop or repeat over different groups or lists.

 ## Functions